Atrophius/twihl/resources.md

 ### [HoloTools](https://hololive.jetri.co/#/)

-HoloTools is a mulit-stream website that also lists upcoming and historical streams for all of the Hololive talents.
+HoloTools is a multi-stream website that also lists upcoming and historical streams for all of the Hololive talents.
 You can use it to keep track of all your favorite talents and watch multiple streams simultaneously really easily.
 The best part is that LiveTL (below) works with HoloTools so you can inline